 This Post provides a link to “Colour mixing by layering”, Chapter 15 of my book “Painting with Light and Colour”.
 It is the last and longest of the five chapters devoted to colour mixing.
 Below is a slightly edited reprise of the “Introductory” to the chapter.
 If its contents make you want to find out more, click on the link beneath to obtain a .PDF version of the whole chapter.

 This long and important chapter deals with the practical problems and opportunities that arise when coats or washes of one pigment colour are layered or otherwise superimposed on coats or washes of other pigment colours.
 In particular it is about how outcomes are influenced by the degree of translucency or opacity of the pigment-colours used.
-An important conclusion is that the same factors that are at play in colour mixing by layering are also at play in colour mixing by stirring.
+An important conclusion is that many of the same factors that are at play in colour mixing by layering are also at play in colour mixing by stirring.

 The chapter starts by using the example of oil paints to illustrate general principles that apply to all colour mixing.
 It progresses to an analysis of ways in which colour superimpositions play out in the cases of watercolour, gouache, acrylic and dry pastel.
 The chapter concludes with some supplementary remarks on the use of scumbling and glazing in oil paints and acrylics.

-The other four colour mixing chapters
+The five colour mixing chapters

 - Chapter 11 : Colour mixing – definitions and misconceptions